Loading chat...

 AI Summary

-Establishes a method for valuing gift cards in theft crimes as the greatest of: the face value, the value the defendant represented it to be, or the actual loss incurred by any person
+• Establishes valuation rules for gift cards in theft crimes: value is the highest of the amount listed on the card/packaging, $100 if no value is listed, or the actual loss incurred by any person from the card's use

-Creates a new misdemeanor offense of "gift card forgery" for altering or tampering with a gift card or its packaging with intent to defraud
+• Creates new misdemeanor offense of "gift card forgery" for altering or tampering with a gift card or its packaging with intent to defraud

-Penalties for gift card forgery include imprisonment up to 18 months, a fine up to $500, or both
+• Penalties for gift card forgery include up to 18 months imprisonment, a fine up to $500, or both

 Legislative Description